FHantke/brave-browser-wiki/Brave-Ads-Endpoint:-non-Brave-Rewards-users.md

-In order to track Brave Ads metrics, the Brave browser sends confirmation events to the server.
+In order to measure Brave Ads performance, the Brave browser sends anonymous events to the server.

-For non-Brave Rewards users (default state), the client will send a private and reduced payload if the user has interacted with Brave Ads.
-The payload contains the properties as described in the [client README](https://github.com/brave/brave-core/blob/issues/38955/components/brave_ads/core/internal/account/confirmations/non_reward/README.md).
-The payload is sent to https://search.anonymous.ads.brave.com/v3/confirmation/{transactionId}
+For non-Brave Rewards users (default state), the client will send a minimal set of information when the user interacts with Brave Ads.
+The exact information sent to the server is described in the [client README](https://github.com/brave/brave-core/blob/issues/38955/components/brave_ads/core/internal/account/confirmations/non_reward/README.md) and the server endpoint is `https://search.anonymous.ads.brave.com/v3/confirmation/{transactionId}`.

 In addition:
 * Our CDN uses the IP address to flag malicious traffic and identify the country.